The SAT Fee-Waiver Program expands access to the SAT and its benefits by letting low-income students test for free.

 - Talk with students about next steps and goals, such as areas they can focus on in their SAT practice if they plan to take the test again.

-- Encourage students to go online the week after the test to send their four free score reports to colleges and universities they’re applying to.
-Students using SAT fee waivers can send up to four free score reports, in addition to the four they get at registration (regardless of how many SAT fee waivers they use).
-They can order these free score reports any time after they register for the SAT or SAT Subject Tests, even after they’ve seen their scores.
+- Encourage students to go online the week after the test to send their free score reports to colleges and universities they’re applying to.
+Students using SAT fee waivers can send as many free score reports as they want at any time, even after they've seen their scores.

 - Urge students to research financial aid options.
-Students who use SAT fee waivers may be eligible for up to eight CSS/Financial Aid PROFILE® fee waivers, allowing them to apply online for nonfederal financial aid from higher education institutions, for free.
+Students who use SAT fee waivers can use CSS Profile to apply for financial aid from participating colleges, for free.